percona/portal-doc/docs/advisors/checks/mysql_binary_logs_automatically_removed_too_quickly.md

-# mysql binary logs automatically removed too quickly
+# MySQL binary logs automatically removed too quickly

 ## Description
-Checks that binary logs are kept at least for one day before being purged.
+Checks that binary logs are kept for at least one day before being purged.
-See https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_seconds for more information
+For more information, see the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_seconds).

 ## Rule